Seq2seq: History

 seq2seq is an approach to machine translation (or more generally, sequence transduction) with roots in information theory, where communication is understood as an encode-transmit-decode process, and machine translation can be studied as a special case of communication.
 This viewpoint was elaborated, for example, in the noisy channel model of machine translation.

 In practice, seq2seq maps an input sequence into a real-numerical vector by using a neural network (the encoder), and then maps it back to an output sequence using another neural network (the decoder).

-The idea of encoder-decoder sequence transduction had been developed in the early 2010s (see for previous papers).
+The idea of encoder-decoder sequence transduction had been developed in the early 2010s.
 The papers most commonly cited as the originators that produced seq2seq are two papers from 2014.

 In the seq2seq as proposed by them, both the encoder and the decoder were LSTMs.
 This had the "bottleneck" problem, since the encoding vector has a fixed size, so for long input sequences, information would tend to be lost, as they are difficult to fit into the fixed-length encoding vector.
 The attention mechanism, proposed in 2014, resolved the bottleneck problem.
 They called their model RNNsearch, as it "emulates searching through a source sentence during decoding a translation".

 A problem with seq2seq models at this point was that recurrent neural networks are difficult to parallelize.
 The 2017 publication of Transformers resolved the problem by replacing the encoding RNN with self-attention Transformer blocks ("encoder blocks"), and the decoding RNN with cross-attention causally-masked Transformer blocks ("decoder blocks").